 If you’re up for it, take the Volendam-Marken express, which ferries between the two villages (free with your I amsterdam city card) to Volendam, where you can visit the Volendams Museum to learn more about Dutch life in the 17th century (free with your I amsterdam City Card).
 Stop at one of the harbourside restaurants that offer discounts with the City Card such as Havenrestaurant de Lunch or Restaurant van den Hogen in Volendam, and Café-Restaurant Land en Zeezicht or Taverne de Visscher in Marken.

 The historic harbour at Marken

 Day 2: Amsterdam West and Haarlem

-Check out cultural venue Podium Mozaiek, which embraces the cultural diversity of the area with world music, theatre, cabaret, dance, and food.
-Stop for a bite to eat at one of the local hangouts such as Wilde Westen Amsterdam, Café restaurant Edel, or Bar Baarsch.
+Check out cultural venue Podium Mozaiek, which embraces the cultural diversity of the area with world music, theatre, cabaret, dance and food.
+Stop for a bite to eat at one of the local hangouts such as Wilde Westen Amsterdam, Café Restaurant Edel, or Bar Baarsch.

-Haarlem's famous Grote Market
+Haarlem's famous Grote Markt

 Day 3: Amsterdam South, Amstelland and the Fortress Stretch